 I love hard bread!
 (Said no one ever.)
 If your reheating escapades have left you with a rock-hard catastrophe, you need to learn how to reheat bread without making it hard.
 It’s not “hard” (ha-ha).
-Using the right techniques in the microwave, oven, or stove, you can be successful.
+You can be successful using the right techniques in the microwave, oven, or stove.

 Hey there, bread lovers!
 Michelle here.
 I love bread and eat it (at least) once a day.
 What can I say?
 I love carbs, and I’m not afraid to show it.
-That said, I have had to figure out how to reheat bread without making it hard because, like much of the world, I hate hard bread.
+That said, I have had to figure out the best way to reheat bread without making it hard because, like much of the world, I hate hard bread.

 Are you tired of dealing with rock-hard bread?
 Has rock-hard bread ruined your enjoyment of reheating bread the next day?
 Don’t panic – instead, use one of these crafty methods for reheating bread without making it hard in this article.
 (Could be, and should be, a commercial!)